-All Australians can access inpatient (in-hospital) treatment as a public patient in a public hospital free of charge, as these services are funded by both federal and state/territory governments.
+All Australians can access inpatient (in-hospital) treatment as a public patient in a public hospital free of charge, as these services are funded by both Commonwealth and State/Territory governments.

 However, public hospital patients are not able to choose the hospital they are admitted to or the doctors who will treat them.
 There can also be wait times for non-emergency services.